Navalny decries 'mockery of justice' at rushed hearing | DW | 18.01.2021

-Kremlin critic Alexei Navalny was handed a 30-day sentence after facing a judge inside a Moscow police station.
+Kremlin critic Alexei Navalny was handed a 30-day sentence after facing a judge inside police station on the outskirts of Moscow.
 Navalny accused Russian officials of "ultimate lawlessness."

 Russian opposition leader Alexei Navalny was rushed to a makeshift courtroom on Monday, just a day after his arrest at a Moscow airport.
-The court session was set up at the police station in Khimki, on the outskirts of the city.
+The court session was set up at the police station in Khimki, on the outskirts of the Russian capital.

 Navalny's aide accused authorities of denying him access to his lawyers, saying he was notified at the last minute of the makeshift hearing.